 A Dramatic Script

 by Hasan M. Balyuzi

-1st Marrator Heaven has blessed this day.
+1st Narrator Heaven has blessed this day.

-Spirit of Faith These were the words of the Master - Yes it was in London that He spoke these words.
-London - the first great capital of the Western World that He honoured with His presence.
-2nd Narrator The Master - 'Abdu'l-Bahá arrived in London on September 4th 1911.
-Spirit of Faith Yes, it was on a Monday.
+- Spirit of Faith Faith Western World that He honoured with His presence. - 2nd Narrator The Master 'Abdu'l-Bahá arrived in London on September 4th 1911. - Spirit of Faith Yes, it was on a Monday.
 In the evening His friends were gathered around Him, friends who had eagerly awaited His coming.
-There were two of them who had visited Him in the prison city of 'Akka: Maryam Thornburgh-Cropper and Ethel Rosenberg, the first two Baha'is of the British Isles.
+There were two of them who had visited Him in the prison city of 'Akká: Maryam Thornburgh-Cropper and Ethel Rosenberg, the first two Baha'is of the British Isles.
 They had seen Him a prisoner of the Ottoman Empire, and now His majestic Figure moved in their midst in the great metropolis of the West.
 And I was there, for I was their Faith.
-I am the Faith of those who believe, those who recognise the Lord of the Age.
-1st Narrator On that first day of their meeting, the Master told them:

-2nd Narrator "I was tired when I went on board the steamer, but when I reached London and beheld the faces of the friends my fatigue left Me.
+I am the Faith of those who believe, those who recognise the Lord of the Age. - 1st Narrator On that first day of their meeting, the Master told them: - 2nd Narrator "I was tired when I went on board the steamer, but when I reached London and beheld the faces of the friends my fatigue left Me.
 Your great love refreshes Me.
-I am very pleased with the English friends."
-Spirit of Faith 97 Cadogan Gardens - the house that a devoted friend - Sara Louisa, Lady Blomfield to whom the Master gave the name - "Sitárih Khánum" - had prepared to receive Him.
-1st Narrator To this home and its hostess came a cable from Irán - from the Spiritual Assembly of Tihran - the city where the Lord of Hosts first looked upon the world - the first Spiritual Assembly, the first House of Justice of the Bahá'i World.
-2nd Narrator "That the holy feet of 'Abdu'l-Bahá have crossed your threshold receive our felicitations.
-Blessed are ye."
-Spirit of Faith And to this home also came a tyrant from the same land - a tyrant at whose bidding the blood of martyrs had flowed in the far-off city of Yazd.
-1st Narrator Prince Jalálu'd-Dawlih was the name of that tyrant - powerful and arrogant in his time.
-2nd Narrator But now fallen from his seat of power and an exile.
-He entreated to be received by 'Abdu'l-Bahá.
+I am very pleased with the English friends." - Spirit of Faith97 Cadogan Gardens the house that a devoted friend Sara Louisa, Lady Blomfield to whom the Master gave the name - "Sitárih Khánum" had prepared to receive Him. - 1st Narrator To this home and its hostess came a cable from Iran - from the Spiritual Assembly of Tihran - the city where the Lord of Hosts first looked upon the world - the first Spiritual Assembly, the first House of Justice of the Bahá'i World. - 2nd Narrator "That the holy feet of 'Abdu'l-Baha have crossed your threshold receive our felicitations.
+Blessed are ye." - Spirit of Faith And to this home also came a tyrant from the same land - a tyrant at whose bidding the blood of martyrs had flowed in the far-off city of Yazd. - lst Narrator Prince Jalálu'd-Dawlih was the name of that tyrant powerful and arrogant in his time.

 1st Narrator And in the presence of the Centre of Bahá'u'lláh's Covenant, he threw himself on the ground.

 2nd Narrator At the feet of the Master, he begged His pardon.